MKarolis/hash-function/readme.md

 About
 -----

-This application providesa  custom hash function implementation in Java, Gradle is used as a build and dependency management tool.
+This application provides a  custom hash function implementation in Java, Gradle is used as a build and dependency management tool.

 You can run the application from a preferred IDE (Intellij IDEA, Eclipse, etc.)